-Setting your child care tuition and fees involves many factors, some of which are beyond the control of an early education program director.
-What parents can afford to pay is based on what they earn and the local cost of living.
+Setting your tuition and fees in early education involves many factors, some of which are beyond the control of owners and administrators.
+For example, what parents can afford to pay is based on what they earn and the local cost of living.
 What government, or other scholarship programs, will pay is typically based on available funds.

-That said, determining your actual cost per child is essential to sound fiscal management.
-This way, you can compare your operational costs to the prices you charge for care, to see if you’ve got any gaps in your budget.
-Your tuition fees plus third-party payments must equal per-child cost — otherwise, your program is losing money.
+Of course, it makes sense to focus on the factors that are within your control.
+And determining your actual cost per child is essential to sound fiscal management.
+When you know this, you can compare your operational costs to the prices you charge for care, to see if you’ve got any gaps in your budget.
+Your tuition fees plus any other funding sources must equal per-child cost — otherwise, your setting is losing money.

 In this article, we’ll go through just how to make those calculations.